Staff profile

 Research interests

+I'm the director of Singing Research Lab, specialising in designing and evaluating singing programmes for people living with long-term health conditions.
 My research to date has significantly contributed to the field of Arts for Health and Wellbeing.
-I have conducted the first randomised controlled trial on the singing intervention for young people with cystic fibrosis and the first international research project involving people with Parkinson's.
-I received a competitive research grant to explore group singing for mental health, which produced the first toolkit for group singing facilitators.
-Currently, I'm working on AHRC project, which focuses on promoting social prescribing for people from ethnic minority communities.
+In particular, I led and continue to research into both physical and mental benefits of singing using robust methodology: I have conducted the first randomised controlled trial on the singing intervention for young people with cystic fibrosis, and the first international research project involving people with Parkinson's.
+Recently, I've been invited to lead Parkinson's research theme in SingWell, a Canadian Research project.
+I also received a competitive research grant to explore group singing for mental health (ESRC MARCH network), which produced the first toolkit for group singing facilitators.
+Additionally, I've been working on social prescribing research projects: SP4ALL - an AHRC-funded project, that focuses on promoting social prescribing for people from ethnic minority communities.
 Further, I'm a Co-Investigator for the ESRC-funded UK and South Korea Research Networking project, exploring research and practice around social support for families in the UK and South Korea.
-Further, I conduct systematic literature reviews on related topics, including Cochrane Systematic Reviews.

 Membership of professional bodies